UXLA: A Robust Unsupervised Data Augmentation Framework for Zero-Resource Cross-Lingual NLP: Introduction

-In this work, we propose MultiMix, a generic data augmentation framework for improving cross-lingual generalization of multilingual pretrained LMs.
-MultiMix augments data from the unlabeled training examples in the target language as well as from the virtual input samples (\eg\ sentences) generated from the vicinity distribution of the source and target language sentences.
-With the augmented data, MultiMix performs simultaneous \emph{self-learning} with an effective distillation strategy to learn a strongly adapted cross-lingual model from noisy (pseudo) labels for the target language task.
-We propose novel ways to generate virtual input samples using a multilingual masked LM \cite{XLMR}, and get reliable task labels by simultaneous multilingual co-training.
+In this work, we propose \multimix, a robust \textbf{u}nsupervised \textbf{cross}-\textbf{l}ingual \textbf{a}ugmentation framework for improving cross-lingual generalization of multilingual LMs. \multimix\ augments data from the unlabeled training examples in the target language as well as from the virtual input samples generated from the vicinity distribution of the source and target language sentences.
+With the augmented data, it performs simultaneous \emph{self-learning} with an effective \emph{distillation strategy} to learn a strongly adapted cross-lingual model from noisy (pseudo) labels for the target language task.
+We propose novel ways to generate virtual sentences using a multilingual masked LM \citep{XLMR}, and get reliable task labels by simultaneous multilingual co-training. {This co-training employs a two-stage co-distillation process to ensure robust transfer to dissimilar and/or low-resource languages.}

-We validate the effectiveness and robustness of MultiMix by performing extensive experiments on two very different zero-resource cross-lingual transfer tasks -- cross-lingual NER (XNER) and XNLI, which posit different sets of challenges.
-Our results demonstrate that MultiMix yields about 5.5\% absolute improvement on average over the baseline for zero-resource XNER, setting a new SoTA for all the five languages.
-For XNLI, with only 5\% labeled data in the source, MultiMix gets comparable results to the baseline that uses all the labeled data, {and surpasses the standard baseline by 2.55\% on average when it uses all the labeled data in the source.} We provide a comprehensive analysis of the factors that contribute to MultiMix’s performance.
-Our framework will be open-sourced.
+We validate the effectiveness {and robustness} of \multimix\ by performing extensive experiments on {three} diverse zero-resource cross-lingual transfer tasks--{XNER, XNLI, and PAWS-X}, which posit different sets of challenges, and across many (14 in total) language pairs comprising languages that are similar/dissimilar/low-resourced. \multimix\ yields impressive results on XNER, setting SoTA in all tested languages outperforming the baselines by a good margin.
+The relative gains for \multimix\ are particularly higher for structurally dissimilar and/or low-resource languages: 28.54\%, 16.05\%, and 9.25\% absolute improvements for Urdu, Burmese, and Arabic, respectively.
+For XNLI, with only 5\% labeled data in the source, it gets comparable results to the baseline that uses all the labeled data, and surpasses the standard baseline by 2.55\% on average when it uses all the labeled data in the source. {We also have similar findings in PAWS-X.} We provide a comprehensive analysis of the factors that contribute to \multimix’s performance.
+We open-source our framework at \href{https://ntunlpsg.github.io/project/uxla/}{https://ntunlpsg.github.io/project/uxla/} .